 Where does it live?
 Eastern and south-eastern Australia, from south-eastern Cape York Peninsula Qld, through eastern NSW and southern Vic to Tas.
 Introduced to King Islands in Bass Strait and Kangaroo Island SA.

-What Are Its Habtats & Habits?
+What are its habitats and habits?
 Regularly flowing river systems and associated billabongs, where it hunts along the bottom of the waterway for a variety of large aquatic invertebrates.
 Nesting chamber at the end of a long burrow with the entrance just above the water level, and up to 3 (usually 2) soft-shelled eggs are incubated for around 12 days before they hatch, after which the young are fed with milk for around 4 months.

-Interesting Fact: Bill has electrosensors and mechanoreceptors to detect electrical pulses and movement of prey.
+Interesting fact: The bill has electrosensors and mechanoreceptors to detect electrical pulses and movement of prey.

 Scientific name: Ornithorhynchus anatinus

 Size: 390-6o0 mm TL (males generally larger than females)